 - (Re)discover and explore how being in nature can support our well-being by leading us to feel calmer, supported and more peaceful

-Evening ‘Meditations in the Meadows’ on Stourbridge Common to be scheduled soon.
-These drop-in sessions will involve meditations and mindfulness practices to enjoy some relaxation in nature whilst enjoying the longer spring & summer evenings together!
+Evening ‘Meditations in the Meadows’ on Stourbridge Common.
+These 1 hour drop-in sessions will involve meditations and mindfulness practices to enjoy some relaxation in nature whilst enjoying the longer spring & summer evenings together!
 Suitable for all!
 Sign up here.